 The U.S. Supreme Court issued its decision in June Medical Services v.
 Russo (formerly June Medical Services v.
-Gee) on June 29, 2020–and threw out an unconstitutional Louisiana abortion restriction.
+Gee) on June 29, 2020–and ruled Louisiana’s abortion restriction unconstitutional.
+The law, Act 620, would have devastated access to abortion care in the state.
 Justice Stephen Breyer wrote the opinion for the plurality in the 5-4 ruling.
-Click here for information about the June Medical Services v.
-Russo decision.

 June Medical Services v.
-Russo, which the Center argued on March 4, 2020, challenges a Louisiana law (Act 620) that prevents doctors from providing abortion services in the state unless they have secured admitting privileges at a hospital within 30 miles of where they provide abortion care.
-This law is designed to close clinics and undermine access to abortion—and it is identical to a Texas law struck down by the Supreme Court as unconstitutional in Whole Woman’s Health v.
+Russo, which the Center argued on March 4, 2020, challenged a Louisiana law (Act 620) that would have prevented doctors from providing abortion services in the state unless they secured admitting privileges at a hospital within 30 miles of where they provide abortion care.
+This law was designed to close clinics and undermine access to abortion—and it was identical to a Texas law struck down by the Supreme Court as unconstitutional in Whole Woman’s Health v.
 Hellerstedt, a case brought and won by the Center in 2016.

 The Court’s decision in that case made clear that states cannot use deceptive medical regulations to shut down clinics.
 Since then, other states and courts have complied with the Court’s ruling, recognizing these laws were indefensible.
 But the state of Louisiana has chosen to openly defy the Supreme Court’s 2016 ruling.

 Medical experts such as the American Medical Association (AMA) and the American College of Obstetricians and Gynecologists (ACOG) oppose these types of laws as medically unnecessary and burdensome.
-Abortion access is already severely limited in Louisiana—and if this law were to go into effect, access would be decimated.
-The state has just three abortion clinics—down from seven in 2011—and the admitting privileges law would force the closure of two more, leaving only one abortion provider in a state with approximately one million women of reproductive age.
+Abortion access is already severely limited in Louisiana, which has just three abortion clinics—down from seven in 2011.
+The admitting privileges law would have forced the closure of two more, leaving only one abortion provider in a state with approximately one million women of reproductive age.

-Louisiana’s law is part of an ongoing, nationwide effort to regulate abortion out of existence—effectively banning abortion without directly touching the 1973 landmark Supreme Court decision in Roe v.
+Louisiana’s law was only one part of an ongoing, nationwide effort to regulate abortion out of existence—effectively banning abortion without directly touching the 1973 landmark Supreme Court decision in Roe v.
 Wade.
-Since 2011, anti-abortion politicians have pushed through nearly 450 restrictive state laws to reduce access to abortion care.
+Since 2011, anti-abortion politicians have pushed through over 450 restrictive state laws to reduce access to abortion care.